UPDATE – You can now get Adobe’s new Creative Cloud 2024 Direct Download Links!

 You can connect with an agent to get the downloads here.
 Look for “Contact Us” or “Your contact options…” at the bottom of the page, or the Chat icon at the lower right.
 If asked, choose the “Download & Install” category.

-We have been told that all Adobe customer service reps across all locations have both the ability and authorization to distribute the new 2020 standalone installers, which they can now access through their internal version repository.
+We are told that all Adobe customer service reps across all locations have both the ability and authorization to distribute the new standalone installers, which they can now access through their internal version repository.
 This is confirmed by the company on their official Help page here: “For access to direct downloads, contact Adobe Customer Care.”
-We recommend requesting a supervisor if you run into any difficulty.
+We suggest requesting a supervisor if you run into any difficulty.